Celebrating our waterways and wildlife…the Kingfisher Trail 2021

 You can find out everything you need to know about the Kingfisher Trail by visiting the official website: www.kingfishertrail.org.
 Meanwhile, here’s a quick summary:

-The Kingfisher Trail 2021 will be launched on the Spring Bank Holiday in May and run until October half-term, and will feature 21 kingfishers (painted by talented artists) located in towns and villages connected to our rivers, not only within the Cotswolds but also reaching into surrounding towns and cities.
+The Kingfisher Trail 2021 launched on the Spring Bank Holiday in May and will run until October half-term, and will feature 22 kingfishers (painted by talented artists) located in towns and villages connected to our rivers, not only within the Cotswolds but also reaching into surrounding towns and cities.

 In the west, the Severn Trail will follow the tributaries of the River Severn and the Cotswold Way along the dramatic escarpment.
 In the east, the Thames Trail will link stunning Cotswold villages and the waterways and tributaries of the River Thames.
-Each trail will feature 10 gloriously painted kingfisher sculptures.
-The 21st kingfisher – the flying kingfisher – will move to a new location each fortnight and could be found anywhere in the Cotswolds!
+Each trail will feature our gloriously painted kingfisher sculptures.
+The flying kingfisher will move to a new location each fortnight and could be found anywhere in the Cotswolds!
+And the 22nd kingfisher, named Sulis and created by Guy Warner, could be yours – enter the prize draw to be in with a chance of winning this magnificent sculpture.

 We have chosen the kingfisher because it is an iconic bird that has a connection to both land and water.
 Though in the past its numbers have been through periods of decline, it’s a survivor – and symbolizes adaptability and resilience.
 As the country comes out of the coronavirus crisis, the Kingfisher Trail aims to be a positive symbol of recovery and to inspire an increased appreciation of nature.
 It will give people an opportunity to spend time outdoors exploring the Cotswolds and the many leisure, entertainment and cultural activities the area has to offer.